Banks in Britain ask staff to return to offices - NewsBreak

 Banks in Britain ask staff to return to offices

-LONDON, Jan 20 (Reuters) - Banks including Standard Chartered (STAN.L) and Citigroup (C.N) have told staff in Britain to return to the office, taking advantage of the government's lifting of work-from-home rules to combat the spread of COVID-19.
+LONDON (Reuters) - Banks including Standard Chartered and Citigroup have told staff in Britain to return to the office, taking advantage of the government’s lifting of work-from-home rules to combat the spread of COVID-19.

 Citi staff are “expected to be in the office at least three days per week”, it said in an internal memo seen by Reuters.
 A spokesperson for the bank confirmed the contents of the memo.